 Or you can call a school directly.
 You can get information about schools near you(opens in new window) and ask who to talk to about getting school experience so your request goes to the right person.

 Bear in mind that schools are busy places, so they may not always respond quickly and you may need to be flexible about when you visit.

 A paid teaching internship could help you to understand what it’s really like in the classroom if you’re currently studying for an undergraduate or master’s degree and are interested in teaching:

 You’ll get to experience a range of activities to help you get a feel for school life.

 Watch pre-recorded lessons

-You can observe teachers’ lessons(opens in new window) on the Oak National Academy website to help you get to know teaching better, before or alongside your ITT.
+Many school and training provider websites have helpful information like “day in the life” videos and recorded lessons.
+You can also observe teachers’ lessons(opens in new window) on the Oak National Academy website to help you get to know teaching better, before or alongside your ITT.

 Beyond the classroom